Table of Contents

 The two ravens symbolize Odin’s omnipotence and vast knowledge.
 Although they were pets, Odin paid more attention to them than he did to his own mortal and heavenly subjects.
 They were even worshipped by the Nordic people and depicted with Odin on many artifacts.

-Arguably, the Norns are the most powerful beings of all in Norse mythology – they govern the lives of gods and mortals, they decide what is going to happen, including when and how.
+Arguably, the Norns are the most powerful beings of all in Norse mythology – they govern the lives of gods and mortals, and they decide what is going to happen, including when and how.
 There were three Norns whose names were:

 - Urðr (or Wyrd) – meaning The Past or just Fate